jmehlman/hubitat-htd-mca66-driver/README.md

 # Overview
-This project provides a basic driver interface for the Home Theatre Direct MCA66, assuming that you have the MCA66 connected to your wifi using their optional ethernet gateway.
+This project provides a basic driver interface for the Home Theatre Direct MCA66, assuming that you have the MCA66 connected to your network using their optional wired ethernet gateway.
 This driver may also work with their WiFi gateway, but I have not tested it.

 # Installation